SillyTavern/SillyTavern-Docs/extensions/Stable-Diffusion.md

 /sd quiet=true me | /send Here's a picture of me: ![my portrait]({{pipe}})
 ```

+### Image swipes

+Images swipes allow to reroll the image generation while keeping the same prompt.
+If a fixed seed is set, it will be randomized for the next generation.

+To cycle through images, hover a mouse cursor (tap on mobile) over a generated image to reveal arrow buttons and swipes counter.
+Tapping right arrow on the latest image will generate a new one.

+*'Swipes' here is just a name, don't try the actual swiping gesture, as this will regenerate the message itself, not the attached image.*

 ## Options

 ### Edit prompts before generation